 Got questions?
 You’re in the right place.
-We’ve put together answers to some of the most commonly asked billing questions.
+Below are answers to the most commonly asked billing questions.
+For additional billing information, including rates and current charges, see the Rates and Charges page or the Pay My Bill page.

 Available Features